 I stumbled upon this question by accident a couple of years back, when I was on an assignment in a foreign country, while I was learning ways to be effective in the new culture, new work environment and my new role at work.
 These were all “What and How” aspects, the “outside in” aspects.
 What do I need to do to be successful and then How do I do it in quick time.
 But then came the not so obvious “Why” question which led me to “”inside out”” thinking.
 The nature of it’s inquiry is very gentle but persistent; it won’t stop you from doing anything but will ask the final question if you don’t ask upfront.
 And then this “why” question will keep nagging at you gently.

 I realized that during our life time the “outside in” expectations keeps coming at you in various forms like what is meant to be a good child, good son, good brother, good student, good employee, good husband, good father, good friend, good citizen and the list goes on.
 And never gives one an opportunity to find out what it is like to be a “good me”.
 Now, this inquiry is deep and in many ways very personal for every person.
-In my case, it led me to a space where I started asking myself “what is it that makes me happy in life?” “what kind of work I would like to do?” “what contribution can I make to the world around me?” “what will give me fulfillment?” “what is my life purpose?” and many more such questions.
+In my case, it led me to a space where I started asking myself “what is it that makes me happy in life?” “what kind of work I would like to do?” “what contribution can I make to the world around me?” “what will give me fulfillment?” “how am I going to support my family doing what I love to do?” and many more such questions.
 And the answers don’t come easily and quickly.

 Leap and the net will appear.